MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/upgrade-pro.md

 -   Send a “Welcome to Teams” notification to upgrade group 1.

 Days 14&ndash;42
 -   Repeat the preceding upgrade activities for the remaining upgrade groups on a rolling cycle.
-For example, begin upgrade group 2 notifications on day 14, upgrade group 3 notifications on day 21, and upgrade group 4 notifications on day 28.
+That is, begin upgrade group 2 notifications on day 14, upgrade group 3 notifications on day 21, and upgrade group 4 notifications on day 28.
 This should allow for all upgrades to be complete by day 42.

 Day 45
--   Send [post-upgrade feedback surveys](upgrade-essentials.md#Sample-surveys-for-the-check-in-email-in-step-9) to all users.
+-   Send [post-upgrade feedback surveys](upgrade-essentials.md#sample-surveys) to all users.

 ## Post-Upgrade